cardozo/Optimizer-DisplayObject/README.md

 Optimizer-Display-Object
 ========================

-OptimizerDysplayObject is an algorithm designed to compress DysplayObjects and optimize the performance of flash Aplications
+- OptimizerDysplayObject is an algorithm designed to compress DysplayObjects and optimize the performance of flash Aplications.

 Example
 ========================